 8. Lack of usability leads to lack of adoption

-Can you imagine foisting an out-of-the box ERP interface on a field mechanic who has to log his or her equipment inspections?
-It happens everyday though--golved or greasy hands having to manipulate a stylus to fill out forms better displayed on a desktop in a cubicle.
-Swearing ensues and sometime tablets grow wings.
-Your field personnel are good at what they do and they do not want to spend too much time living in your world.
+Can you imagine foisting an out-of-the-box ERP interface on a field mechanic who has to log his or her equipment inspections?
+It happens every day though–gloved or greasy hands having to manipulate a stylus to fill out forms better displayed on a desktop in a cubicle.
+Swearing ensues and sometimes tablets grow wings.
+Your field personnel is good at what they do and they do not want to spend too much time living in your world.
 A much better solution for them might have been a custom solution offering a voice interface that they can run on their smartphone.
-Both Google and Microsoft offer APIs that make this an easy feature to incorporate into custom applications but you don't have that ability with your off-the-shelf solution.
+Both Google and Microsoft offer APIs that make this an easy feature to incorporate into custom applications but you don’t have that ability with your off-the-shelf solution.

 9. Lack of integration with existing software and data

-There is an alternative--new off-the-shelf "integration platforms" help you tie all of your packages together but require high amounts of implementation time and consulting.
+There is an alternative–new off-the-shelf “integration platforms” that help you tie all of your packages together but require high amounts of implementation time and consulting.
 At some point, it becomes easier to just build a more focused custom application in the first place.

 10. High total cost of ownership (TCO)

 One thing that will certainly put a sour taste in your mouth is the increasing level of cost of your application over time.
 Thought you were done spending money when you wrote the initial licensing check?
 Not even close.
 Before you have used your expensive off-the-shelf product for a few years you will likely have spent money on annual licensing fees, upgrades, security testing, marketplace extensions, support, and so on.
 You also might have to allocate funds for internal staff to monitor and maintain the off-the-shelf product so that you can be sure it stays up-to-date and compliant.
 Be sure to create a five-year total cost of ownership projection when considering off-the-shelf software solutions.